Ku-ring-gai High School logo

 Chemistry

 Chemistry provides students with a contemporary and coherent understanding of matter and its interactions, and attempts to explain and predict events at the atomic and molecular level.
-Lain the functioning, origins and evolution of living things.
+Learn the functioning, origins and evolution of living things.

 Earth and environmental science